Jewish bomb-threat suspect's mom wants to "apologize for his actions"

 She said she had no idea what her son was allegedly up to, and that the first she heard about the bomb threats was on the news.
 "I thought it was done by someone who is anti-Semitic," she said.

-A court has banned media organizations from publishing the name of the suspect.
+An Israeli court had banned media organizations from publishing Kadar's name, although American journalists were not subject to the same restrictions.
 His mother spoke with NBC News on condition of anonymity.

 She called for "police to release my son.
 And for him to receive the proper medical treatment and remove this terrible tumor so he can have a normal life."